hhakula/hnv/README.md

-The Mathematica notebooks and packages provided here can be used to reproduce the results of a set of numerical experiments documented in the above mentioned paper (ArXiv).
+The Mathematica notebooks and packages provided here can be used to reproduce the results of a set of numerical experiments documented in the above mentioned paper (ETNA/ArXiv).

 #### Contact: Harri Hakula, Harri.Hakula@aalto.fi